AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * My codes are already interacting with each other in the most very strange way, with a very strange external API.
 Because of this strangeness (which is required for my machine learning library), a single API code change breaks every other interacting codes.

+* The AI can be easily confused if the algorithm has these two conditions:

+  * The AI has a general assumption of doing gradient descent and not gradient ascent when it comes to first derivative formulation.

+  * Switch the ```predictedLabelBalue - labelValue``` to ```labelValue - predictedLabelBalue``` in mean squared error cost function.

 ## History Of Building DataPredict With AIs

 Do you want to know why DataPredict was overly verbose?